pimalaya/core/email/README.md

 Rust library to manage your emails.

-See the full [API documentation](https://docs.rs/pimalaya-email/latest/pimalaya_email/) and [some examples](https://git.sr.ht/~soywod/pimalaya/tree/master/item/email/examples).
+See the full API documentation on [docs.rs](https://docs.rs/pimalaya-email/latest/pimalaya_email/).

 *The project is under active development.
 Do not use in production before the `v1.0.0`.*